ghga-de/schemapack/docs/datapack_spec.md

 # Datapack Specification
 # =========================

-This document defines the structure and required fields of a `datapack.yaml` file, which represents a structured data conforming to a given schemapack.
+This document defines the structure and required fields of a `datapack.yaml` file, which represents structured data conforming to a given schemapack.
 Each datapack consists of:

 * A datapack version identifier,